 Rusty Roo, Roo, Rooster, Red Headed Step Child, The Boy, Baby Boy, Chunky Monkey.
 We originally tried to call him Boris (to go with Natasha), but it never fit him and he became Rusty.
 Rooster is both a play on Rusty Roo and the fact that he loves to sing like a Rooster.

-Came to us as a rescue from Carolina Siberian Rescue in July 2004 at roughly a year old.
+Came to us as a rescue from Carolina Siberian Rescue July 13, 2004 at roughly a year old.
 Virtually nothing is known to us about his first year, except that he was found wandering the streets and weighed all of 33 pounds.
 The boy has not missed a meal since (even has to diet periodically now, thus the Chunky Monkey nickname).

 Goofy and sweet, but not very bright.
 The Boy totally loves life and greets everything he does with incredible enthusiasm – including sleeping for hours on end and not wanting to be dragged out of bed in the morning.
 Put a harness on and he pulls for all he is worth, but has no clue which is his Haw paw and which is his Gee paw (some of us were born to be wheel dogs).
 Happy go lucky is about the best way to describe The Boy.
 Roo had always been the Omega dog and tried, briefly, to be higher than Kiska.
 Kiska settled that 2 days after arriving.
 When Kodiak arrived, Rusty tried again, and to his amazement (and ours), Kodi actually has succumbed to Rusty despite a 15 pound advantage.
 Qannik was a pushover to all so Rusty has, somehow, attained the status of Alpha Male.
 Doesn’t have a clue what to do with it, but has it.
 The Boy is enjoying his status, though his sisters still pick on him constantly.
 Alpha Male does not mean that any of the females give him any respect.